TimurKady/free-admin/README.md

 This modular design makes FreeAdmin both powerful and flexible, suitable for projects of any scale.

-Behind the scenes [`freeadmin/_bootstrap.py`](free-admin/_bootstrap.py) links the on-disk `free-admin/` directory with the canonical `freeadmin` namespace.
-The bootstrapper updates the package search path at import time so downstream projects, tooling, and editors can import modules from `freeadmin.*` without knowing about the hyphenated source folder or the bundled static assets that live alongside it.
+Behind the scenes the [`freeadmin/`](freeadmin/) directory contains both the Python modules and bundled static assets.
+The package structure now mirrors the canonical `freeadmin` namespace directly, so downstream projects, tooling, and editors can import modules from `freeadmin.*` without any bootstrap indirection.

 ## Installation